SethWiiPlaza/FieldRaiderFirefox/README.md

-# Field Raider Firefox v1.74 by Seth@WiiPlaza
+# Field Raider Firefox v1.77 by Seth@WiiPlaza

 ![Field Raider Firefox](https://thumbs2.imgbox.com/85/bf/DqHhVmtT_t.png)

 ## Introduction

 Have you ever encountered annoying field restrictions on websites?
-With my script, you can effortlessly bypass them by pasting data from the clipboard using the force paste hotkey: **Ctrl + Alt + V**.
+With my script, you can effortlessly bypass them by pasting data from the clipboard using the force paste hotkey: **Ctrl + V**.

 ## Installation Steps